 Traditional Irish pub with a small-town vibe?
 Yep.
-You’ll find all the menu staples – fish and chips, corned beef and cabbage, shepherd’s pie – at one of New Carlisle’s best restaurants, about 20 minutes from downtown South Bend.
+You’ll find all the menu staples – fish and chips, corned beef and cabbage, shepherd’s pie – about 20 minutes from downtown South Bend at one of New Carlisle’s best restaurants.
 If you’re looking to warm up, go for the Irish potato soup.
-The atmosphere around St. Patrick’s Day is sure to be lively, and if you’re there at the right time you might catch some Irish dancing or bagpipes as entertainment.

-Spend some extra time in New Carlisle by exploring a couple area parks — Spicer Lake Nature Preserve and Bendix Woods County Park — or shopping in downtown at The Village Shoppes.
+Spend some extra time in New Carlisle by exploring a couple area parks, Spicer Lake Nature Preserve and Bendix Woods County Park, or shopping in downtown at The Village Shoppes or Feeney’s.

 RELATED CONTENT: Small Town Charm in New Carlisle